 (click to enlarge)

 No doubt many of the terms of heraldry can be quite confusing, though there are some basics which are often misused or transposed (such as crest instead of arms, etc.).
 Here is a very brief listing of heraldic terms.
-A more expansive glossary may be found at Glossary of Heraldic Terms.

 The image at right represents a "complete" armorial achievement with most of the elements that might be found in arms granted by an heraldic authority.
 For an example of armorial bearings that would be registered by the College, click HERE.